rt-learn-ruby/template-default-make/README.md

 # Overview

-Default template with the basic libraries
+Default template with the basic libraries rspec, dotenv, and a Makefile.

 ## Prerequisites